leanprover-community/batteries/README.md

 declaration documents statements that have been identified as being useful, but that have not yet been proven.

-In contrast to Mathlib, Btteries uses pull requests from forks of this repository.
+In contrast to Mathlib, Batteries uses pull requests from forks of this repository.
 Hence, no special permissions on this repository are required for new contributors.

 You can change the labels on PRs by commenting one of `awaiting-review`, `awaiting-author`, or `WIP`.
 This is helpful for triage.